troyraen/tasks/README.md

-# tasks
+# Troy Raen's Tasks

-Consolidate and track my work across projects
+I use this repo to consolidate and track my work across projects.
+I primarily use the issues and Kanban boards.